SuitingRelic392/throbberous/README.md

 An async-native CLI progress bar and throbber (spinner) library for Rust.

+To run: either cargo run --example progress_and_spinner or cargo run --example progress_and_spinner --  --throbber

 ## Features

 - Async-friendly progress bars and spinners (throbbers)